You Have Options for Covering Unexpected Overdrafts

 - We generally post items throughout the day, the following explains how items are posted:

 - Except as described in this letter, Charlotte State Bank & Trust will not pay items if your account does not contain available funds (including the Overdraft Privilege limit) to cover the item(s) and the amount of any fee(s).

-- An Overdraft Privilege limit of $750 is available for eligible Business Checking accounts at account opening.
+- An Overdraft Privilege limit of $750 will be granted at account opening to eligible Business Checking accounts.

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.

-- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within 32 days for a minimum of one business day.
+- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty-two (32) consecutive calendar days for a minimum of one business day.
 You must bring your account balance positive for at least one business day to have Overdraft Privilege reinstated.

-- Depositor and each Authorized Signatory will continue to be liable, jointly and severally, for all overdraft and fee amounts, as described in the Deposit Account and Disclosure Agreement.
-The total (negative) balance, including all fees and charges, is due and payable upon demand.
+- Depositor and each Authorized Signatory will continue to be liable, jointly and severally, for all overdraft and fee amounts, as described in the Deposit Account Agreement and Disclosure.
+The total negative balance, including all fees and charges, is due and payable upon demand.